telliott99/MyJava/part1/intro.rst

         System.out.println("Hello World!");
     }

 The label ``void`` (a Java "reserved word") means that this function does not produce, or "return" any result.
-In parentheses are listed the arguments passed to the function (or just empty parentheses, if there are none).
+In parentheses are listed the arguments passed to the function (or just empty parentheses, if there are no arguments passed).
 Here there is a single argument, an array (like a list) that may contain zero or more Strings.
 The code for the function itself is surrounded by brackets "{ }", and consists of the single statement

 .. sourcecode:: java

     System.out.println("Hello World!");

 a somewhat complicated way of printing the string "Hello World!" to the console screen.
-The quotation marks indicate this is a ``String`` variable.
-The ``println`` tells the system to add a newline at the end of the character stream.
+The double quotation marks indicate this is a ``String`` variable.
+The ``ln`` in ``println`` tells the system to add a newline at the end of the character stream.

-In general, the label ``public`` means that the object with that label can be seen upon import by another class.
+In general, the label ``public`` means that the object so labeled can be seen used (is "visible") upon import by another class.
 Alternatives include ``private`` (not visible), and others.
 The label ``static`` means that there is only one copy or version of the object per class.
-Later, when we talk about objects and how they are constructed, this will make more sense.
+Later, when we talk about objects and how they are constructed, this will probably make more sense.